Stanisław Szmajzner

-Stanisław "Szlomo" Szmajzner (13 March 1927 in Puławy, Poland – 3 March 1989 in Goiânia, Brazil) was one of 58 known survivors of the Sobibór extermination camp in German-occupied Poland and participated in the 1943 camp-wide revolt and escape from Sobibór.
+Stanisław Szmajzner (13 March 1927 – 3 March 1989) was a Polish-born Holocaust survivor who was one of 58 known survivors of the Sobibór extermination camp in German-occupied Poland, who participated in the 1943 camp-wide revolt and escape from Sobibór.
+He was born in Puławy, Poland and died in Goiânia, Brazil.

 Internment

 Szmajzner arrived at Sobibór extermination camp on 12 May 1942 in a transport of about 2,000 Jews from the Eastern Poland Ghetto of Opole Lubelskie, together with his parents, a sister, brother, cousin, and nephew.

 Occupations

 On arrival, he was not murdered in the gas chambers because he proved to be a goldsmith, having carried along his bag of tools.
 He also managed to protect his brother, cousin, and nephew, insisting he needed their assistance.
 Given a makeshift goldsmith workshop, he was tasked by camp deputy commander Gustav Wagner to create golden accessories for the members of the SS at Sobibór using stolen coins, jewelry, or dental gold of murder victims.
 Orders included rings displaying SS runes and an ornamental knob for the whip used by Kurt Bolender in beating the prisoners.
 Under Franz Stangl's command of the camp, Szmajzner was made foreman in a mechanics workshop, tasked with general maintenance.
 Later, he and others were forced to produce the mines laid around the camp's outer fence.
 His job gave him wide access, except for Camp III, the area of gassing and burning of victims.